Dani Ramírez

-Daniel Ramírez Fernández (born 18 June 1992) is a Spanish professional footballer who plays as an attacking midfielder or central midfielder for Belgian club Zulte Waregem.
+Daniel Ramírez Fernández (born 18 June 1992) is a Spanish professional footballer who plays as an attacking midfielder or central midfielder for Indian Super League club Punjab.

 Career

 Born in Leganés, Ramírez arrived at the academy of Real Madrid from CD Leganés in 2008.
 Three years later, he made his debut with the C team, in Tercera División.
 On 1 July 2014, he signed with Valencia CF and was assigned to the reserve team.
 On 2 November, he scored his first goal for the club in a 2–1 victory against Hércules CF.

 In January 2016, Ramírez moved to Getafe CF and was assigned to the reserve team.
 On 13 October, he stepped one tier lower and joined Tercera División side Internacional de Madrid CF.

 On 25 August 2017, Ramírez moved abroad for the first time in his career and joined Polish second-tier club Stomil Olsztyn on a one-year contract.
 On 25 June 2018, he moved to fellow league club ŁKS Łódź on a two-year deal.